ktorio/ktor-documentation/topics/migrating-2.md

 #### Request functions {id="request-overloads"}

 [Request functions](request.md) with multiple parameters are deprecated.
-For example, the `port` and `path` parameters need to be replaced with a single `url` parameter:
+For example, the `port` and `path` parameters need to be replaced with a the `url` parameter exposed by [HttpRequestBuilder](https://api.ktor.io/ktor-client/ktor-client-core/ktor-client-core/io.ktor.client.request/-http-request-builder/index.html):

 <tabs group="ktor_versions">
 <tab title="1.6.x" group-key="1_6">